 FYS 139 How to Tell a Story Using Pictures

 The purpose of this class is to provide students with skills, practice and exposure to telling stories outside of traditional modes.
 For example: when we think about storytelling we often think about texts that follow plots.
 In “How to tell a story using pictures” we will use images and sound to construct stories that may function intuitively, non-linearly or emotionally.
-Students will make/construct stories using photography, sound and VR technology to explore alternatives to text-based storytelling.
+Students will make/construct stories using still photographs in visual sequences and audio recordings that animate place to explore alternatives to text-based storytelling.
 We will look at multiple types of sources that include film, video art, photography, sound art and picture books.

 FYS 141 Mathematics of Social Justice